FdelMazo/PosterDownloader/README.md

 * `-h, --help`            Show this help message and exit
 * `-f FILE, --file FILE`  Bath download from a txt file
 * `-y, --no-confirm`      No confirmation required from you
+* `-a, --all`      Download every poster, instead of only the highest resolution available
 * `--dry-run`             Only show what would be done, without modifying files
 * `-l, --log`             Log everything to PosterDownlaoder.log
 * `-v, --verbose`         Verbose/Debug logging